hotwired/turbo-site/docs/handbook/06_building.md

 Suppose you have annotated a set of elements with `data-timestamp` attributes indicating the elements’ creation times in UTC.
 You have a JavaScript function that queries the document for all such elements, converts the timestamps to local time, and inserts date headers before each element that occurs on a new day.

-Consider what happens if you’ve configured this function to run on `turbo-drive:load`.
+Consider what happens if you’ve configured this function to run on `turbo:load`.
 When you navigate to the page, your function inserts date headers.
 Navigate away, and Turbo Drive saves a copy of the transformed page to its cache.
-Now press the Back button—Turbo Drive restores the page, fires `turbo-drive:load` again, and your function inserts a second set of date headers.
+Now press the Back button—Turbo Drive restores the page, fires `turbo:load` again, and your function inserts a second set of date headers.

 To avoid this problem, make your transformation function _idempotent_.
 An idempotent transformation is safe to apply multiple times without changing the result beyond its initial application.